Iranian Jews: Mountain Jews

-The Mountain Jews of Azerbaijan and the North Caucasus (primarily Dagestan) are direct descendants of Persian Jews.
+The Mountain Jews of Azerbaijan and the North Caucasus (primarily Dagestan) are direct descendants of Iranian Jews.
 They took shape as a community after Qajar Iran ceded the areas in which they lived to the Russian Empire as part of the Treaty of Gulistan of 1813.
 However, they maintained a Judeo-Persian language that shares a great deal of vocabulary and structure with modern Persian.
 Most Azerbaijani Jews have immigrated to Israel since Azerbaijan gained independence.

-Bukharan Jews
+Bukharian Jews

-Bukharan Jews traditionally speak a dialect of Judeo-Persian and lived mainly in the former emirate of Bukhara (present day Uzbekistan and Tajikistan).
-Most Bukharan Jews have immigrated to Israel or the United States since the collapse of the Soviet Union.
+Bukharian Jews traditionally spoke a dialect of Judeo-Persian and lived primarily the region of Central Asia (today modern day Uzbekistan and Tajikistan).
+Until the start of the 16th century, the Jews of Iran and Central Asia constituted one community.
+However, during the Safavid dynasty, Iran adopted the Shia branch of Islam, while Central Asia retained their allegiance to the Sunni branch of Islam.
+Due to the hostile relationship between the neighboring states because of this, the links between the Jews of the area were severed, and the Jewish community was divided into two similar but separate communities.
+Most Bukharian Jews have immigrated to Israel or the United States since the collapse of the Soviet Union.